End of an era for Ford in Bridgend

 Bridgend Ford closure: End of an era

-When Ford's then state-of-the-art engine factory opened in Bridgend in 1980, it was hailed the 'most advanced' of its kind in Europe.

-Prime Minister James Callaghan was involved in securing the major investment in an area that badly needed jobs.

-But after 39 years, the production line is set to come to a halt next year after the company announced it is axing the site, with the loss of 1,700 jobs.
+Four decades of manufacturing have been axed, with production at Ford's Bridgend plant set to come to a halt in 2020 after the company announced it is axing the site, with the loss of 1,700 jobs.

 -